-Our most interesting derived lens, list\filter, is parameterized on two sets of views, D and E, which we assume to be disjoint and non-empty.
-In the get direction, it takes a list whose elements belong to either D or E and projects away those that belong to E, leaving an abstract list containing only Ds; in the put direction, it restores the projected-away Es from the concrete list.
-Unlike list\reverse, the put function for list\filter depends on both the abstract and concrete views.
+Our most interesting derived lens, list_filter, is parameterized on two sets of views, D and E, which we assume to be disjoint and non-empty.
+In the get direction, it takes a list whose elements belong to either D or E and projects away those that belong to E, leaving an abstract list containing only Ds; in the putback direction, it restores the projected-away Es from the concrete list.
 Its definition utilizes our most complex lens combinators-wmap and two forms of conditionals-and mutual recursion, yielding a lens that is well-behaved and total on lists of arbitrary length.

-In the get direction, the desired behavior of list\filter $D \ E$ (for brevity, let us call it l) is clear.
-In the put direction, things are more interesting.
-To begin with, the lens laws impose some key constraints on the behavior of $l \searrow$ .
-The GETPUT law forces the put function to restore each of the filtered elements when the abstract list is put into the original concrete list.
-For example (letting d and e be elements of D and E) we must have $l \searrow ([d], [e \ d]) = [e \ d]$ .
-The PUTGET law forces the put function to include every element of the abstract list in the resulting concrete list and to only take Es (not Ds) from the concrete list.
-In the general case, where the abstract list a is different from the filtered concrete list $l \nearrow c$ , there is some freedom in how $l \searrow$ behaves.
-First, it may selectively restore only some of the elements of E from the concrete list (or indeed, even less intuitively, it might add some new elements of E that it somehow makes up).
-Second, it may interleave the restored Es with the Ds from the abstract list in any order, as long as the order of the Ds is preserved from a.
-From these possibilities, the behavior that seems most natural to us is to overwrite elements of D in c with elements of D from a, element-wise, until either c or a runs out first, then $l \searrow$ appends the rest of the elements of a at the end.
-If a runs out first, then $l \searrow$ keeps any remaining Es that may be left at the end of c (discarding any remaining Ds in c, as it must to satisfy PUTGET).
-For example, $l \searrow ([], [d \ e])$ yields [e], not $[], and <math>l \searrow ([d], [e])$ is $[e \ d]$ , not $[d \ e]$ .
+In the qet direction, the desired behavior list_filter D E (for brevity, let us call it l) is clear.
+In the putback direction, things are more interesting because there are many ways that we could restore projected elements from the concrete list.
+The lens laws impose some constraints on the behavior of $l \setminus$.
+The GetPut law forces the putback function to restore each of the filtered elements when the abstract list is put into the original concrete list.
+For example (letting d and e be elements of D and E) we must have $l \setminus ([d], [ed]) = [ed]$.
+The PUTGET law forces the putback function to include every element of the abstract list in the resulting concrete list, and these elements must be the only Ds in the result (there is however no restriction on the Es).
+The behavior that seems most natural to us is to overwrite elements of D in cwith elements of D from a, element-wise, until either c or a runs out of elements of D. If c runs out first, then $l \setminus$ appends the rest of the elements of a at the end of c.
+If aruns out first, then $l \setminus$ restores the remaining Es from the end of c and discards any remaining Ds in c (as it must to satisfy Putget).